reddevil115/BaseSticksProject/README.md

 II.
 About this repository:

-This repository for BaseSticksProject by The Team Fifty Seven.
+This repository for BaseSticks  Project by The Team Fifty Seven.

 III.
 About The Team Fifty Seven: